 all about maya

 Truly getting a sense of what your body has been carrying can come with anger, sadness, even grief.
-But in allowing yourself to feel it, something begins to open.
+But in allowing yourself to feel it, a path towards reconnection and transformation is revealed.
+It is a great honor to support clients on this tender and special journey.

 how I work